AndreaCeolin/AndreaCeolin/README.md

 ## Linguistics

 ### 1. [Functional Load and sound change](http://andreaceolin.eu/PWPL2020.pdf)
-New accents are created as a result of sound change.
+New accents are created after a sound change.
 Can we predict which sound might change in a given language just on the basis of the distribution of the sounds in the lexicon?

 ### 2. [The Parametric Comparison Method](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.488871/full)
 Classifying languages on the basis on common sounds/words is extremely challenging, because sounds and words change very rapidly.
 What about if we use morphosyntactic features instead?